-As part of an application for dispute resolution by Direct Request, a landlord must provide a Proof of Service of the Notice to End Tenancy form to confirm that the Notice to End Tenancy was served in accordance with the Act.
-On the first page of the Proof of Service of the Notice to End Tenancy form, the landlord has checked a box indicating that the Notice to End Tenancy was served to the tenant by posting a copy of the Notice to the door of the rental unit.
-If service of the Notice was completed in this manner, the landlord must provide proof to confirm service of the Notice to End Tenancy, such as the name and signature of a witness to demonstrate that service of the Notice was witnessed.
-The person serving the Notice must also provide their name and signature on the second page of the Proof of Service of the Notice to End Tenancy form, under the section titled "signature", as doing so permits the person to attest to having served the Notice in accordance with the Act, as detailed in the earlier sections of the Proof of Service of the Notice to End Tenancy form.
+However, within the Direct Request process, the person serving the Notice to End Tenancy must provide a name and signature on the Proof of Service of the Notice form to End Tenancy form.
+The Proof of Service of the Notice to End Tenancy form serves to allow the person serving the Notice to End Tenancy to provide a written attestation to confirm service of the Notice.

+I find that the Proof of Service of the Notice to End Tenancy form submitted by the applicant landlord shows that the person serving the Notice did not provide a name or signature on the second page of the form in the field where service of the Notice to End Tenancy is to be confirmed.

+The person serving the Notice must provide their name and signature on the second page of the Proof of Service of the Notice to End Tenancy form, under the section titled "signature", as doing so permits the person to attest to having served the Notice in accordance with the Act, as detailed in the earlier sections of the Proof of Service of the Notice to End Tenancy form.

-On the second page of the Proof of Service of the Notice to End Tenancy form, under the section titled "Witness Statement", the form does include the name and signature of a witness bearing the initials "DP" to demonstrate that the service of the Notice was witnessed.
+On the second page of the Proof of Service of the Notice to End Tenancy form, under the section titled "Witness Statement", the form does include the name and signature of a witness bearing the initials "SP" to demonstrate that the service of the Notice was witnessed.
 However, I find that the landlord is required to provide a completed Proof of Service of the Notice to End Tenancy form which includes the name and signature of the person who asserts that the Notice to End Tenancy was served in accordance with the Act.
-I find that the Proof of Service of the Notice to End Tenancy form submitted by the landlord provides that the person who may have served the Notice did not provide a signature on the second page of the form in the field where service of the Notice to End Tenancy is to be confirmed.
+I find that the Proof of Service of the Notice to End Tenancy form submitted by the landlord provides that the person who may have served the Notice did not provide a name and signature on the second page of the form in the field where service of the Notice to End Tenancy is to be confirmed.